jrfep/Ecosystem-profiles-comments/_EFGs/MT1.4.md

 Cobble beaches occur where rivers deliver large quantities of cobbles to the coast or where they are eroded from nearby coastal cliffs.
 They are most common in Europe, also occurring in Bahrain, North America and New Zealand's South Island.

-{% capture map_det %}  {% endcapture %}
+{% capture map_det %} Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
+These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014). {% endcapture %}
 {% include MAP.html %}

-Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
-These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014).

 ## References

 ### Text references

 * Altieri AH, Silliman BR, Bertness MD (2007) Hierarchical organization via a facilitation cascade in intertidal cordgrass bed communities.
-The American Naturalist 169: 195-206. / Scott GAM (1963) The ecology of shingle beach plants.
+The American Naturalist 169: 195-206.
+* Scott GAM (1963) The ecology of shingle beach plants.
 Journal of Ecology 51: 517-527..

 ### Map References

 * Spalding MD et al. (2008) Marine ecoregions of the world: a bioregionalization of coastal and shelf areas.
-Bioscience 57: 573–583. / Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
+Bioscience 57: 573–583.
+* Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
 Marine Geology 352: 4-24.